openZH/startercode-generator_openZH/_templates/template_header.md

 Feedback is always very welcome – simply open an issue.

-⚠️ **Note**: To download individual files from GitHub, you need to switch to the file's `RAW` view and then `Right-Click-Save-As`.
+⚠️ **Note**: To download individual files from GitHub, you need to switch to the file's `RAW` view and then right-click and "Save As".
 This way you get the proper file format rather than the HTML that GitHub yields.

 For all data licenses, please refer to each dataset's link or the metadata API endpoint provided [here](https://www.zh.ch/de/politik-staat/opendata.zhweb-noredirect.zhweb-cache.html?keywords=ogd#/datasets/1461@fachstelle-ogd-kanton-zuerich).